-Table: Nonmember Deposit Caps
+Nonmember Deposit Caps

-The bill excludes public deposits a credit union receives from factoring into the nonmember deposit cap.
+The act excludes public deposits a credit union receives from factoring into the nonmember deposit cap.
 A public deposit is (1) money of the state or its subdivisions (or an associated commission, committee, board, or officer), any housing authority, or any Connecticut court and (2) money the Judicial Department holds in a fiduciary capacity (CGS § 36a-330).

-Current law generally prohibits credit unions from receiving deposits from nonmembers.
-The exceptions to this, which the bill leaves unchanged, include deposits from (1) an individual into an account held jointly with a credit union member; (2) the United States, Connecticut, or a Connecticut municipality or other political subdivision; (3) a federally recognized tribe; or (4) another credit union (regardless of where it is chartered).
+Prior law generally prohibited credit unions from receiving deposits from nonmembers.
+The exceptions to this, unchanged by the act, include deposits from (1) an individual into an account held jointly with a credit union member; (2) the United States, Connecticut, or a Connecticut municipality or other political subdivision; (3) a federally recognized tribe; or (4) another credit union (regardless of where it is chartered).